 Instead, give your skin some extra TLC with a spot treatment.
-"I recommend my Herbal Blemish Gel ($39) as a spot treatment after a facial," says Christine Chin, a veteran facialist.
+"I recommend my Herbal Blemish Gel ($39) as a spot treatment after a facial," says Christine Chin.
 "It will help heal and protect your skin as it forms an invisible film to seal openings from pollutants and makeup.

-If you can, skip makeup on and around your scab so your skin can heal.
-Removing your makeup could further irritate the scab if you're rubbing or scratching.
+Avoid putting makeup on and around your scab so your skin can heal.
+Removing makeup could further irritate the scab if you're rubbing or scratching.

 Know What Causes Breakouts